aregsar/alwaysdeployed/endpoint-driven-development.md

 ## The principles of Endpoint Driven Development

-- A specific handler assoicated to single endpoint will respond to an Http request by producing a HttpResponse and possibly produce one or more side effects such as updating a database, sending an email, adding a job to a queue or sending a websocket notification.
+- Each endpoint will have an associated handler that will respond to a Http request by producing a Http response and will possibly produce one or more side effects such as updating a database, sending an email, adding a job to a queue or sending a websocket notification.

-- Each endpoint is verified and guarded by a set of endpoint tests that send Http requests to the specific endpoint and validate responses and side effects.
+- Each endpoint is verified by a set of endpoint tests that send Http requests to the specific endpoint and validate responses and side effects.

 - Each endpoint is developed and deployed independantly, optionally disabled by a feature toggle until the set of endpoints that represent the feature are all deployed.